Coronavirus: how do the French organize their All Saints holidays?

 The government keeps repeating it: many Covid-19 contaminations occur within the family.
-As the All Saints holidays begin, Friday October 16, many French people hesitate to leave.
+While the All Saints holidays begin, Friday evening October 16, many French people are reluctant to move.
 “We have to be careful but we try to live normally“, testifies a woman who is about to leave.”Yes, we asked ourselves the question but we still wanted to leave“, adds a young man.

 Others have organized themselves to carry out screening before departure.
-Alexandra de Varax, 26, plans to visit her grandparents but does not want to take any risks.
-“They are quite old so even keeping the barrier gestures […] I prefer that there is no problem.
-If I have it, it is unthinkable that I would go see them“, she says.
+26-year-old Alexandra de Varax plans to visit her grandparents, but doesn’t want to take any chances.
+“They are quite old, therefore, even keeping the barrier gestures […], I prefer that there is no problem.
+If I have Covid-19, it is unthinkable that I will go and see them“, she says.

 Leave a Reply